mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 SENSOR LOCK (SENSOR OPERATOR) An improved target lock may be obtained on an enemy spacecraft with a successful Electronics (sensors) check.
 Attacks made by the spacecraft against this target gain DM+2 until the sensor lock is broken (see Electronic Warfare).

-ELECTRONIC WARFARE (SENSOR OPERATOR) A ship’s sensor operator may attempt to jam the communications of an enemy by making an opposed Electronics (comms) check against the sensor operator in the target spacecraft.
+ELECTRONIC WARFARE (SENSOR OPERATOR) A ship's sensor operator may attempt to jam the communications of an enemy by making an opposed Electronics (comms) check against the sensor operator in the target spacecraft.
 The same process may also be used with the Electronics (sensors) skill to break a sensor lock.

 BOARDING ACTION (MARINE) If two ships are at Adjacent range, it is possible to launch a boarding party to storm an enemy ship.
 Boarding actions are covered on page 175.